 - Take Action

-METAvivor Research and Support announces 23 new grant awards for metastatic breast cancer research totaling $3,650,000.
-Metavivor is one of the few organizations that continued a research award program during this year of the Covid-19 pandemic.
-The grants hold promise for future treatments and therapies that will have a significant and positive impact for those living with metastatic breast cancer.
+METAvivor Research and Support announces 26 new grant awards for metastatic breast cancer research totaling $4.050,000.
+Metavivor has continued to fund research through the pandemic despite challenges.
+The grants hold promise for future treatments and therapies that will have a significant and positive impact for those living with metastatic breast cancer and includes a special award designed to eliminate health disparities for black people living with metastatic breast cancer.